ecorov/ecorov.github.io/_posts/2017-08-05-brushless-motor.md

 ~~~

 Most ESC accept pwm form 1000us (stop) to 2000 us (full throttle), so if the PWM signal is 500 Hertz, then its duty cycle is 2ms (each pulse).
 1000us is 1ms,  which is 50 percent of the duty cycle.
-2000us is 2ms,  which is 100 percent of the duty cycle. **function "ChangeDutyCycle" allow 0.1% resolution **.
+2000us is 2ms,  which is 100 percent of the duty cycle.
+Function *ChangeDutyCycle* allow **0.1% resolution**, so we have **500 levels** (50.0%-100.0% ) to control the motor.
 Above code will generate a 2000us (2ms) PWM signal, which is the maximum throttle of the ESC.

 #### Step 3:  Setup the minimum throttle (1000us) of ESC.